The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 Schoolboy, just one notebook

-Let's save a quarter with you!
+Let's save for a quarter with you!

 And the forests we saved

-Say "thank you" to all voices.
+They will say “thank you” to all voices.

 U. Think about what environmental problems of the forest Anatoly Orlov writes about “About the tourist Fedya and the bear (how not to behave in the forest)”

-Through thick green grass
+Through the thick green grass

 His backpack rattles to the beat.

-The sun shines brightly in the sky
+The sun is shining brightly in the sky,

-A cool wind blows in your face.
+A cool wind hits your face.

 Yes, matches are smoking in the bushes,

-What throws out of habit ...
+What quits out of habit...

 Here in a rowan jacket,